Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Main Result

-In this subsection, we present the detailed design of our neural network-based rule and provide theoretical stability analysis of the closed-loop system to deal with this constrained optimal coordination problem.
+In this subsection, we present the whole design of our optimal coordination rule and provide theoretical stability analysis of the closed-loop system.

-Note that pure neural network-based controls usually ensure control performance in the sense of semiglobal stability of the closed-loop systems \cite{farrell2006adaptive,ge2002stable}.
-To achieve global stability, we use the neural networks to estimate the feedforwarding part as that in \cite{chen2012globally}.
-Let ${\bm u}_i({y}^*,\,\mu)=g_i(\mbox{col}({y}^*,\,{\bm 0}_{q(n_i-1)}),\,\,\mu)$.
+For our optimal coordination problem, we aim at global stability performance.
+Note that neural network-based controls usually ensure control performance in the sense of semiglobal stability of the closed-loop systems \cite{farrell2006adaptive, ge2002stable}.
+To overcome this shortcoming, we try to utilize the neural networks to estimate the expected feedforwarding control efforts as that in \cite{chen2012globally}.
+For this purpose, we let ${\bm u}_i({y}^*,\,\mu)=g_i(\mbox{col}({y}^*,\,{\bm 0}_{q(n_i-1)}),\,\,\mu)$.
 This is indeed the feedforwarding effort for us to regulate $x_i$ to the optimal point according to Theorem 3.8 in \cite{huang2004nonlinear}.
-Since the trajectory of $r_i(t)$ convergences and thus is bounded according to Lemma \ref{lem:generator}, we try to reproduce ${\bm u}_i(r_i,\,\mu)$ and develop neural network-based approximation rules for the sequel design.
+If the trajectory of $r_i(t)$ indeed converges to the optimal solution $y^*$, it should be uniformly bounded.
+Thus, we try to reproduce ${\bm u}_i(r_i,\,\mu)$ and develop neural network-based approximation rules for the sequel design.